Diagnosis

 Preparing for your appointment

-Many tests may be used to help diagnose the type and severity of peripheral nerve injury.
+Many tests may be used to help diagnose peripheral nerve injury.
 When you make your appointment, be sure to ask whether you need to prepare for these tests.
 For instance, you may need to stop taking certain medicines for a few days or avoid using lotions the day of the test.

-If possible, take along a family member or friend.
-Sometimes it can be difficult to absorb all the information you're given during an appointment.
-Someone who accompanies you may remember something that you forgot or missed.
+If possible, bring a family member or friend.
+It can be hard to take in all the information you get during an appointment.
+Someone who comes with you may remember things that you missed or forgot.

 - Write down all your symptoms, including how you were injured, how long you've had your symptoms and whether they've gotten worse over time.

-- Make a list of all medicines, vitamins and supplements that you take.
+- Make a list of all medicines, vitamins and supplements that you take and the doses.

 - Ask questions.
-Children and adults with peripheral nerve injuries have several options for restoring lost function.
-Be sure to ask about all the treatments available to you or your child.
-If you run out of time, ask to speak with a nurse or have your healthcare professional call you later.
+Children and adults with peripheral nerve injuries may have many options for restoring lost function.
+Be sure to ask about all the treatments available.
+If you run out of time and have more questions, reach out to your healthcare team.